purduecsbridge/percolator/README.md

 }
 ```

 That's a test suite written using Percolator.
 Pretty simple, right?
-Call the `AutoGrader.run()` method to run your test suites and automatically save the results for the grading platform.
+Call the `AutoGrader.run()` method to run your test suites and automatically print the results in JSON for Gradescope.

 ```java
 import edu.purdue.cs.percolator.AutoGrader;